 2. Bring water to a boil in a medium saucepan

 3. Add the grated chocolate, reduce heat to medium and whisk until the chocolate is melted and frothy; about 1 to 2 minutes

 4. Pour into mugs, add a shot of your preferred liquor if you like or enjoy as is

-Note: Mexican hot chocolate is simply a block of sweetened cocoa spiced with cinnamon.
-Chef Aguilar's preferred brand is Ibarra, a household name in Mexico, and it is available at major US retail outlets like Target and Walmart or online.
+N.B.
+Mexican hot chocolate is simply a block of sweetened cocoa spiced with cinnamon.
+Chef Aguilar's preferred brand is Ibarra, a household name in Mexico; find it at any Mexican or Central American grocery store.